Pennsylvania Railroad Welding Fumes Lawyer

-Harm Caused by Welding Fumes
+What Is The Harm Caused by Welding Fumes?

 Different materials are released during the welding process, depending on the composition of the metals being joined and the elements added to the weld pool.
 When manganese is released and inhaled by railroad workers, it can cause lung cancer or Parkinson’s disease.
 Manganese may also settle in the brain, leading to a variety of disabling conditions or toxic encephalopathy.

 A welder working on a steel railroad car painted with lead paint could release fumes containing manganese as well as lead, nickel, cadmium, and chromium.
 Repeated exposures to these substances could lead to multiple cancers and other illnesses in welders as well as other workers in railroad shops.
 Central nervous system disorders and kidney damage can result, as well as lung cancer, urinary tract cancer, and laryngeal cancer.
 A railroad welding fumes lawyer in Pennsylvania could gather evidence to show that a worker’s medical condition was caused by workplace exposure to welding materials.

 Railroad workers may seek compensation through a claim filed under the Federal Employers’ Liability Act (FELA).
 This provision allows for significantly greater monetary recovery than the state workers’ compensation scheme.